Specification of MiniDemographicABM.jl: A simplified agent-based demographic model of the UK: Events

-\item $F_{candidates} = F_{candidates} - \{ f_{partner(m)}\}$ \end{itemize} Note that the just married male and his selected female don't belong to the set of marriage eligible population $P_{isMarEli}^{t+\Delta t}$ any more. \comment{It is thinkable to reverse the genders in the algorithm} The following assumption specifies the house of the new couple \begin{enumerate}[label=\textbf{P. \arabic*}] \setItemnumber{\popassnum} \item When two individuals get married, the wife and the occupants of actual house (i.e.\ children and non-adult orphan siblings) moves to the husband's house unless there are fewer occupants in his house.
-In the later case, the husband and the occupants of his house move to the wife's house. \end{enumerate} \setvalue{\popassnum}{14} Formally, suppose that $m \in P^{t+\Delta t}_{just(isMarried)}$ and $f^{t+\Delta t} = partner(m^{t + \Delta t})$, if
+Where $ageFactor(m,f)$ is given in Equation \eqref{eq:alg:ageFactor}.
+Note that the just married male and his female partner don't then belong to the set of marriage eligible population $P_{marEli}^{t+\Delta t}$. \comment{It is thinkable to reverse the genders in the algorithm} The following assumption specifies the housing's assignment of the new couple. \grayass{ When two individuals get married, the wife and the occupants of actual house (i.e.\ children and non-adult orphan siblings) moves to the husband's house unless there are fewer occupants in his house.
+In the later case, the husband and the occupants of his house move to the wife's house. } Formally, suppose that $m \in P^{t+\Delta t}_{just(married)}$ if

 Otherwise